KayKim106/pokemon/README.md

 1. Search pokemon by name or pokemon ID

-2. See all pokemons list
+2. See all pokemons list with description

 Run node module as localhost:4000